MSUSEL/msusel-snort-network-quality/README.md

       * Other options include "log," "pass," "reject," "sdrop," and "dynamic."
     * Protocol: This specifies the network protocol being used, such as TCP, UDP, ICMP, or IP.
     * Source IP: This specifies the source IP address from which the traffic originates.
-    * Source Port: This specifies the source port number used by the sender.
+    * Source Port: This specifies the source port number on the source IP.
     * Direction: Dictates which IP address and port number is the source and which is the destination.
     * Destination IP: This specifies the destination IP address to which the traffic is being sent.
     * Destination Port: This specifies the destination port number on the destination IP.